 Farmers Markets and Farm Stands

-Local farms and farmers markets throughout Clark County provide residents with a wide variety of delicious, locally grown fruits and vegetables.
+Local farms and farmers markets throughout Clark County offer a wide variety of delicious, locally grown fruits and vegetables.

 There are many benefits to purchasing locally grown foods:

-- Fresh as it gets!
-Fruits, vegetables, eggs, meat, fish and bread - directly from farmers.
-Tastes better!
+- Fresh fruits, vegetables, eggs, meat, fish and bread - direct from the farmers are as fresh as it gets.
+They taste better!

 - Eating more fruits and vegetables increases your intake of vitamins, minerals and antioxidants